hm-lang/core/proposals/README.md

 both blocks.

 ```
-if SomeCondition, (Then): never
+if SomeCondition, Block[str]:
     if OtherCondition
         if NestedCondition
+            # breaks out of `Block`
-            return X    # NOT ALLOWED
+            return X
     else
-        Then exit("whatever")
+        Block exit("whatever")
     # COMPILE ERROR, this function returns here if
     # `OtherCondition && !NestedCondition`.

 # here's an example where we re-use a function for the block.
-myBlock(Then): never
+MyBlock: block[str]
     ... complicated logic ...
-    Then exit("made it")
+    exit("made it")

-# TODO: will this syntax work?
+# not super excited by this syntax, but should be ok.
-if SomeCondition, myBlock
+if SomeCondition, MyBlock
 elif SomeThingElse
     print("don't use it here")
-else myBlock
+else MyBlock
 ```

 ### function blocks